christiangideon/christiangideon.github.io/workexperience.markdown

 <br><br>In 2020, I worked remotely with another Amazon Future Engineer recipient on an internal system designed to streamline part of the process Amazon Product Managers utilize to collect data.
 For this, I created a system from front to back that product managers could use to easily accomplish their individual goals.
 Through the process, I learned to communicate effectivey with stakeholders, coworkers, and other Amazon employees online.

 <br><br>After my first summer, I was invited back to the team in 2021 to fly to Seattle and work at the Amazon headquarters with my Alexa Communications team as a full Software Development Engineer Intern.
 This was done in a hybrid setting, given that the Covid-19 pandemic was still subsiding.
 The solo project I took on during this time was a data analysis program for Amazon Machine Learning Engineers to utilize with their machine learning model for Alexa Communications.
-This is where I learned that I enjoy working in person more than I do online, as I can more effectively get to know my coworkers and the projects they are working on - along with how our projects would work together to make a long-term impact.<br><br>
+This is where I learned that I enjoy working in person more than I do online, as I can more effectively get to know my coworkers and the projects they are working on (along with how our projects would work together to make a long-term impact at Amazon).<br><br>

 <html>
 <head>